Channel Awesome: Todd in the Shadows

 Todd in the Shadows is a music review show created and presented by Todd Nathanson.
 The show's primary focus is on its three main series: Todd's Pop Song Reviews, in which Nathanson reviews songs that, at the time of review, were or had recently been high-charting; One Hit Wonderland, in which he examines and chronicles the careers of one-hit wonders; and Trainwreckords, in which he analyzes albums considered to have "ended [the] thriving careers" of their respective artists.
 Cinemadonna, in which Nathanson reviews Madonna's feature filmography, was one of the show's main series until its conclusion in 2016.
 In the show, Nathanson keeps his appearance anonymous, filming himself in silhouette while sitting at an electronic keyboard in a dark room.
 When his face is not in silhouette, he covers its upper half with a black cloth.

 Nathanson debuted the series in 2009 and joined That Guy with the Glasses the following year.
 In March 2018, he announced his departure from Channel Awesome on his Twitter account.

 In 2023, Nathanson released a video where he accused James Somerton of regularly lying and spreading misinformation.

 The Cinema Snob

 The Cinema Snob stars Brad Jones as a pretentious art critic who watches and comments on a wide variety of films, including exploitation films, religious films, and pornography.
 His association with Channel Awesome began with "E.T.
 The Porno" (January 7, 2010).
 Like many other shows on Channel Awesome, Jones started his show on YouTube until he was confronted with a copyright claim from the filmmakers of Nail Gun Massacre.
 Jones has also created additional shows for Channel Awesome, including Brad Tries and Midnight Screenings.
+Two films based on the Cinema Snob, The Cinema Snob Movie and Another Cinema Snob Movie, were released in 2012 and 2019, respectively.